 Fourth Resolution - Statutory auditors' special report on regulated agreements and commitments including confirmation of no new agreements

-The shareholders at the general meeting, having reviewed the special auditors' report stating there are no new agreements as specified under Articles L. 225-38 et seq. of the French Commercial Code, merely take note thereof.
+The shareholders at the general meeting, having reviewed the statutory auditors' special report stating there are no new agreements as specified under Articles L. 225-38 et seq. of the French Commercial Code, merely take note thereof.